msabeni/slate/source/index.html.md

 ## Image Download

-This endpoint shows a single bucket list
+This endpoint downloads an image.

 ### EndPoint